Berlin’s historic ’creatives’

 These English-language “Berlin Stories” describe the experiments of revolutionary artists in Berlin and elsewhere, especially those who struggled to do their own courageous work before the Nazis took power in 1933.
 In some remarkable cases, these young, talented thinkers were able to continue their “subversive” artist-activism secretly in Berlin and elsewhere during World War II.

 So whether you are a contemporary “idea worker,” active in publishing, theater, film, music, or the graphic arts — or whether you are a teacher or student of history in these fields, I ask that you join “Berlin Stories” as a paid subscriber.
-Whether you work on the big, loud stage/screen, in a workshop, or in a classroom, WE INVITE YOU to find valuable lessons and inspiration from “Berlin Stories.”
+Whether you work on the big, loud stage/screen, in a workshop, or in a classroom, please consider taking a look and get inspired by “Berlin Stories.”

 Paid subscribers get this valuable and rich collection of ‘Berlin Stories’, plus the accumulating archive.
-Non-paying subscribers will get parts of each essay — the first few paragraphs — as well as occasional Notes, standard e-mail notifications of new material, etc.
+Non-paying subscribers will get parts of each essay — the first few paragraphs — as well as some author-created streaming audio, occasional Notes, standard e-mail notifications of new material, etc.

 Thank you for taking a look at ‘Berlin Stories’!
 This post is public, so feel free to share it!